 “I know, Supreme Mayor.
 I’m all they have since we lost our parents.”

 “They wandered off, I believe.
-Perhaps beyond the perimeter.
+Perhaps beyond the perimeter fence.
 Who knows what happened to them?”

 I clenched my fists.
 “My mother died a few years ago in the factory.
-She got caught up in a giant loom and was torn to pieces.
-They removed her body and replaced her with my older sister Chara the next day.
+She got caught up in a giant loom and was stabbed to death.
+They removed her body and replaced her with my older sister, Chara, the next day.
 Cold … cruel … calculating.”

 I felt my legs shaking and looked at the floor.
 “I don’t know about my father for sure, but I saw Chara disappear in our living room one night.”
 I slapped my right thigh.
 “The front door opened all by itself!”

 He laughed and unfolded his arms.
 “Fanciful, to say the least.
-I’m afraid that a starved mind produces generous hallucinations.
+I’m afraid that a starved mind manufactures hallucinations.
 No one simply disappears into thin air.”

-I slapped my hands on his desk and leaned forward.
+I jammed my hands onto his desk and leaned forward.
 “Yes, but I know what I ….”
 I stared at him gazing at my hands.
-Yanking them off the desk, I stood up straight again.
+Yanking them away, I stood straight again.

 Now is not the time to challenge him … but I must!
 I remember now.
 It’s all come back to me.
 He shouldn’t be here, because everything has changed.

-“Mayor, you should be in Adelphy, the Albacron capital, showing the Superior Asterian and his Asterian High Council what I, my husband, Meri Diana, and Deneb found in the Ruins of Truth.”
+“Mayor, you should be in Adelphy, the Albacron capital, showing the Superior Albacronian and his High Council what my husband, Meri Diana, Deneb, and I found in the Ruins of Truth.”

 He shot forward, his brow exploding toward his hairline.
 “What?”